Structured logging helps you understand your application

-Encore provides built-in support for Structured Logging, meaning log messages that combine a free-form log message with structured and type-safe key-value pairs.
-This powerful combination enables straightforward, ad-hoc analysis of what your application is doing, in a way that is easy for a computer to parse, analyze, and index.
+Encore offers built-in support for Structured Logging, which combines a free-form log message with structured and type-safe key-value pairs.
+This enables straightforward analysis of what your application is doing, in a way that is easy for a computer to parse, analyze, and index.
 This makes it simple to quickly filter and search through logs.

-Encore’s built-in logging support is fully integrated with its Distributed Tracing, which means that all logs you emit automatically become included in the active trace.
+Encore’s logging is integrated with the built-in Distributed Tracing functionality, and all logs are automatically included in the active trace.
 This dramatically simplifies debugging of your application.

 encore.dev/rlog in your package.
 Then simply call one of the package methods